 - a.
 Prematurely commercializing Viptera and Duracade on a widespread basis without reasonable or adequate safeguards; - b.
 Instituting a careless and ineffective "stewardship" program; - c.
 Failing to enforce or effectively monitor its stewardship program; - d.
 Selling Viptera and/or Duracade to thousands of corn farmers with knowledge that they lacked the mechanisms, experience, ability, and/or competence to effectively isolate or "channel" those products; - e.
 Failing to adequately warn and instruct farmers on the dangers of contamination by MIR162 and at least the substantial risks that planting Viptera would lead to the loss of the Chinese market; - f.
 Distributing misleading information about the importance of the Chinese market; and - g.
-Distributing misleading information regarding the timing of China's approval of Viptera and/or Duracade. - 342.
-Syngenta's negligence and breach of duty to the Plaintiffs and members of the Class is a direct and proximate cause of the injuries and damages sustained by Plaintiffs and the Minnesota class, including, but not limited to contamination of their crops, harm to their crops and/or harm to their property. - 343.
-Plaintiffs and the Minnesota class are thus entitled to an award of compensatory damages, pre-judgment, and post-judgment interest. - 344.
-Syngenta's conduct was willful, wanton, grossly negligent, and in reckless disregard of the rights of others, including Plaintiffs and the Minnesota class.
-Moreover, Syngenta had knowledge of facts or intentionally disregarded facts that created a high probability of harm to the rights of Plaintiffs and the Minnesota class, and deliberately proceeded to act in conscious or intentional disregard of that high probability of harm; alternatively, Syngenta deliberately proceeded to act with indifference to that high probability of harm.
-Syngenta's acts and omissions thus showed deliberate reckless disregard for the rights of Plaintiffs and the Minnesota class.
+Distributing misleading information regarding the timing of China's approval of Viptera and/or Duracade. - 332.
+Syngenta's negligence is a direct and proximate cause of the injuries and damages sustained by Producers and Non-producers. - 333.
+Producers and Non-producers are thus entitled to an award of compensatory damages, pre-judgment, and post-judgment interest. - 334.
+Syngenta's conduct was willful, wanton, grossly negligent, and in reckless disregard of the rights of others, including Producers and Non-producers.
+Moreover, Syngenta had knowledge of facts or intentionally disregarded facts that created a high probability of harm to the rights of Producers and Non-producers, and deliberately proceeded to act in conscious or intentional disregard of that high probability of harm; alternatively, Syngenta deliberately proceeded to act with indifference to that high probability of harm.
+Syngenta's acts and omissions thus showed deliberate reckless disregard for the rights of Producers and Non-producers.
+Punitive damages are thus warranted.

 COUNT III.
-STRICT LIABILITY DUTY TO WARN
+STRICT LIABILITY - PRODUCTS LIABILITY